YINI-lang/YINI-spec/YINI-Specification.md

 - Updated Hyper Strings to support <Unicode-WS> for indentation and whitespace normalization.
 - Added table of all "Unicode Whitespace Characters" in <Unicode-WS>.
 - Added support for Triple-quoted strings with the prefix `C`, which interprets escape codes.
 Additionally, they can optionally be prefixed with `R` but this is not required since they are Raw by default.
+- Added "`base`"  as an alternative name for the implicit root section, in addition to the previously suggested "`root`".

 v1.0.0 Beta 6, 2025-05-20
 - Reworked the use of `#` **based on feedback**: it is no longer a section marker and is now used exclusively as a comment symbol (more in line with formats like classic INI, Bash, etc).